VirgilSecurity/virgil-e3kit-firebase-func/README.md

   npm run deploy
   ```

-**Copy the function's URL to the clipboard**: go back to the Firebase console -> Functions tab and take a note of your brand new function's url `https://YOUR_FUNCTION_URL.cloudfunctions.net/api` from the Event column. **You'll need this when setting up your apps**.
+**Copy the function's URL to the clipboard**: go back to the Firebase console -> Functions tab and take a note of your brand new function's url `https://YOUR_FUNCTION_URL.cloudfunctions.net/api` from the TRIGGER column. **You'll need this when setting up your apps**.